Demographics of Berlin: Urban area

 The urban area of Berlin comprised about 4.1 million people in 2014 in an area of 1347 km2, making it the seventh most populous urban area in the European Union.
 The urban agglomeration of the metropolis was home to about 4.5 million in an area of 5370 km2.

 Metropolitan area

 As of 2014, the functional urban area was home to about 5 million people in an area of approximately 15000 km².
 The entire Berlin-Brandenburg capital region has a population of more than 6 million in an area of 30370 km².

 Population

-In 2014, the city state Berlin had 37,368 live births (+6.6%), a record number since 1991.
-The number of deaths was 32,314.
-Almost 2 million households were counted in the city.
-54 percent of them were single-person households.
-More than 337,000 families with children under the age of 18 lived in Berlin.
-In 2014 the German capital registered a migration surplus of approximately 40,000 people.
+Berlin population statistics are published using two different statistical bases.
+The official population figure (Bevölkerungsfortschreibung) is based on the census and is subsequently updated for births, deaths and migration.
+Separate population-register statistics (Einwohnerregisterstatistik) are based on residents registered with their main residence in Berlin and provide more detailed data for boroughs and smaller geographical areas.
+At the end of 2025, the official population was 3,700,577, while the population register listed 3,913,644 residents with their main residence in the city.

+In 2025, Berlin recorded 33,230 births and 37,575 deaths, resulting in a natural population decrease of 4,345.
+This was the fourth consecutive year in which deaths exceeded births.
+The total fertility rate was 1.18 children per woman, the lowest since 2003.
+Net migration of 19,699 more than offset the natural decrease, and the city's population grew by 0.4%.